jwynia/Linguitect/context-network/meta/evolution-log.md

 **Impact**:
 Establishes the foundation for all future development of the Linguitect context network.
 Provides the structure and guidelines for adding detailed information about semantic constructs, language adapters, translation strategies, and more.

+### 2025-04-14: Consistency Improvement Framework

+**Type**: Addition
+**Components**: Meta and Evolution Mechanisms directories **Author**: Architect Mode

+**Description**:
+Added a comprehensive framework for improving consistency across the Linguitect documentation:
+- Created consistency-improvement-plan.md outlining identified issues and action plan
+- Created version-concordance.md to track alignment between specifications and implementations
+- Created feature-coverage-matrix.md documenting feature support across language adapters
+- Created versioning-strategy.md defining version numbering and compatibility requirements
+- Created implementation-validation.md defining a framework for validating adapter implementations

+**Rationale**:
+Analysis of existing documentation revealed inconsistencies and potential issues that could hinder expansion to new languages.
+These documents establish a structured approach to addressing these issues and ensuring a solid foundation for future growth.

+**Impact**:
+Provides a clear roadmap for improving system consistency, tracking implementation status, and ensuring quality across language adapters.
+Establishes processes for versioning, validation, and feature tracking that will support the addition of new languages and features.

 ### Planned Future Developments

 The following developments are planned for future implementation: